jakoch/phantomjs-installer/README.md

 This feature is similar to `location.js` of the [phantomjs module](https://github.com/Medium/phantomjs/blob/master/install.js#L93) for Node.

+## Override platform requirements

+The environment variables `PHANTOMJS_PLATFORM` and `PHANTOMJS_BITSIZE` enable you to override the platform requirements at the time of packaging.
+This decouples the packaging system from the target system.
+It allows to package on Linux for MacOSX or on Windows for Linux.

+Possible values for
+ - `PHANTOMJS_PLATFORM` are: `macosx`, `windows`, `linux`.
+ - `PHANTOMJS_BITSIZE` are: `32`or `64`.

 ## Automatic download retrying with version lowering on 404

 In case downloading an archive fails with HttpStatusCode 404 (resource not found),